 6) Visualize Before You Practice

-You should believe in the power of visualization, for every great artist has made use of their imagination to master their craft.
-Remember what Stephen Covey, the author of the bestseller, “The Seven Habits of Highly Effective People,” had said about visualization.
-He said: “Everything is created twice: first, in mind; then, in reality.”
+Believe in the power of visualization; every top artist tapped into their imagination to excel.
+Stephen Covey, author of “The Seven Habits of Highly Effective People,” highlighted this concept beautifully by stating, “Everything is created twice: first, in mind; then, in reality.”

 Added Tips to Improve Your Piano Playing with Both hands